How to Flirt in Spanish: 75 Romantic Phrases and Pet Names for Charming Your Crush

 Here are just some of the ways to say “darling” in Spanish, listed along with some of their more literal meanings in English:

-May you find sweet, lifelong love, or at the very least some fun, silly adventure worth dishing about in a Spanish locker room.
+May you find sweet, lifelong love, or at the very least some fun, silly adventures worth dishing about in Spanish.

 If you've made it this far that means you probably enjoy learning Spanish with engaging material and will then love FluentU.